dyozie/pivotal-hd-docs/content/getting-started/hawq/gpxf-hbase-external-tables.md

 ---
-title: HAWQ -- GPXF External Tables - HDFS
+title: HAWQ -- GPXF External Tables - HBase
 ---

 Overview
 --------

 In this exercise we will create GPXF External tables.
 We will use `HBaseDataFragmenter` while specifying the `LOCATION` in the HAWQ create statement.